 Learn how to draw a great looking Cartoon Dad with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Cartoon Dad drawing.

 "Anyone can be a father, but it takes someone special to be a dad."